Location of Messinía

-There are plenty of shopping options in Kalamata.
+There are plenty of shopping opportunities in Kalamata.

 Sun, sea and beach

-The entire coast of Messinia is dotted with beautiful beaches.
+The whole coast of Messinia is dotted with beautiful beaches.

 Deserted quiet bays or busier hip beaches with nice beach clubs.
 So plenty of choice for everyone.

-The beach beds are often free of charge if you order a drink.
+The beach beds are often free if you order a drink.

 There are several nice villages and towns in the area.
-In the south you will find for example Methoni (Venetian harbor), Finikounda, Pylos with its bay of Navarino, Palace of Nestor and the square with beautiful plane trees.
-If you drive north, you will arrive in Chrani, Petalidi with its delightful square and Kalamata, the capital of Messinía, with the cathedral, the archaeological museum and the lively daily market.
+In the south you will find, for example, Methoni (Venetian port), Finikounda, Pylos with its bay of Navarino, Palace of Nestor and the square with beautiful plane trees.
+If you drive north, you will arrive in Chrani, Petalidi with its lovely square and Kalamata, the capital of Messinía, with the cathedral, the archaeological museum and the lively daily market.

 Finikounda is a very popular seaside resort with the Greeks and foreigners.
 The buildings have remained small and picturesque.
-Finikounda lies between Methoni and Koroni.
+Finikounda is located between Methoni and Koroni.

 From Zizani you drive through the olive groves and then you see Finikounda with the beautiful blue sea in the distance.
 This trip of about fifteen minutes is great every time, you imagine yourself in unspoilt and beautiful Greece.